-It is a pretty big city for Tasmania and you can find here a lot of shops and cafes, restaurants and pubs to enjoy dinner or a drink.
+It is a pretty big city for Tasmania and you can find a lot of shops, cafes, restaurants, and pubs to enjoy dinner or a drink.

 Places to stay

 In Devonport, there are several accommodations available between US$70 and US$100 per room per night.
-Most of them offer a private bathroom and at some breakfast is included.
+Most of them offer a private bathroom and some include breakfast.

-There is a huge car park at the entrance of the park from where you can take a free shuttle bus to get deeper into the park.
+There is a huge car park at the entrance where you can take a free shuttle bus to get deeper into the park.
 The shuttle service stops at several points in the park, so you can choose a spot to get off.
-This probably depends on your plan of the day and what you want to do to explore the Cradle Mountain National Park.
+This probably depends on your plan for the day and what you want to explore in the Cradle Mountain National Park.